Teacher note-taking guides

 Use the guide, then test the workflow

-Install Dodl Notes and save one real classroom note.
+Install Dodl Notes and save your first real note.

 Start with a single class and student.
-If the note is easier to find before Friday, the workflow is doing useful work.
+If the note is easier to find later that week, the routine is doing useful work.